lalo/trash/README.md

 trash (based on [rm](https://github.com/artmees/rm)) ==

-since you've reached this page,I assume you did the same bad thing I did before.

-after using `rm very_important_file` you can't figure out how to retrieve that file.
+Since you've reached this page, I assume you did the same bad thing I did before.
+After using `rm very_important_file` and later realize that you can't retrieve that file.
-I'm not sure how to retrive that file, but I came to write this to avoid doing the same stupid mistake ever again.

-you can thank me later :D

-This is custom script used to avoid deleting files forever instead files will be moved to /Users/user_name/.Trash folder
+This is custom script used to avoid deleting files permanently and instead files will be moved to /Users/user_name/.Trash folder

 -----